How to Get Started Creating a Meal Plan

 1. Use your supermarket ads – Take a look at the sale items for the week at your local supermarket.
 What’s on sale?
 Anything you’d likely buy and eat?
 Anything that can make a meal?
 For example, if ground beef is on sale for half price, you may want to make a note of that.
 If squash is on sale then make a note of that.

 Because I live in a rural area I don’t bother with the Sunday newspapers because it is not worth the money.
-Printable coupons are a great option for me. (there’s a coupon section here on YUM! you’ll need to turn your ad blocker off to view them) I do most of my shopping at Kroger so when the weekly mailer comes I circle the things that are on sale which I know my family will eat.
+Printable coupons are a great option for me.
+I do most of my shopping at Kroger so when the weekly mailer comes I circle the things that are on sale which I know my family will eat.
 This is my starting ground for meal planning.
 Kroger also has digital coupons and quite often they’ll mail me special shoppers bonus coupons.
 I use these to maximize my savings.

 2. Use your resources – If you have cookbooks on hand, then great.
 The next thing you can do to plan your meals for the week is open up your cookbooks and look for recipes with ground beef, squash and any other items you found on sale in the supplements.
 If you don’t have cookbooks then simply visit an online cooking site.